Monday, November 30, 2015

 How to paint a Christmas scene on Birch Wood

-Painting on a tree branch gives a nice organic touch to your ornaments.
+Painting on a sliced tree branch gives a nice organic touch to your ornaments.
 On this one I painted a Christmas scene and used some of the colors in the outer layers that was on the original birch tree branch; it helped to tie in the colors.

 In addition to the birch tree rounds, you will also need some fine grain sand paper, acrylic wood sealer (for artists), artist paint brushes, your paint colors, and artist varnish.